Health Services

 Glasses: If you or any family you know are having problems obtaining glasses for your children due to financial difficulties, contact the Nurse or Health Assistant in your school clinic for more information about how we can assist you.

-Healthcare: Likewise, if you or your child is in need of healthcare, contact the clinic personnel at your child's school or call PTS Health Services Director Pat Olson at 764-6953 for assistance.
+Healthcare: Likewise, if you or your child is in need of healthcare, contact the clinic personnel at your child's school or call PTS Health Services Director Megan Clay at 764-6953 for assistance.

 Community Resources